zvrba/Pfm/README.md

 Features that distinguish the above from standard, immutable and frozen collections in the BCL:

-- Performance almost on-par with standard mutable collections.
+- Performance almost on-par with standard `SortedSet<T>`.
 - Cheap and explicit copy-on-write (COW) semantics.
 - Every adapted collection type based on trees can be re-adapted to any other collection type.
 - Consequently, it is possible to access dictionary and set elements by _index_ and perform set-operations (e.g., union) on dictionaries.
-- Tree iterators supporting forward and backward iteration are provided as well.
+- Tree iterators supporting seeking, forward and backward iteration are provided as well.
 - The tree data structure supports _custom augmentation_, which makes it possible to implement other search structures such as interval trees.
 (Size/index is a built-in kind of augmentation.)